AviatrixSystems/avxlabs-docs/ace_security/docs/home.md

 - Learn trends in security and why the model of embedded security is the key
 - Understand the types of traffic patterns from applications and user perspectives that are possible in the cloud
 - Build Zero Trust Network Architecture (aka ZTA or ZTN) for public cloud using [NIST SP 800-207 approach](https://www.nist.gov/publications/zero-trust-architecture)
-- Understand the concepts of dynamic policy, secure egress filtering, network-segmentation, micro-segmentation and how to implement it in your cloud network design
+- Understand the concepts of dynamic policy, secure cloud egress filtering, network-segmentation, micro-segmentation and how to implement it in your cloud network design
 - Implement secure cloud networking designs while reducing the cost
 - Apply security controls to block reputation and signature based attacks
 - Provide deeper visibility for security, operational excellence